Facially Dual Complete (Nice) cones and lexicographic tangents: Preliminaries

 If the relative interiors of $K_1$ and $K_2$ have nonempty intersection, then $K^*_1+K_2^*$ is a closed set and therefore the closure operation can be omitted. \end{proposition} \begin{proof} See Corollary 16.4.2 in Rockafellar \cite{RockConvAn} and Remark~5.3.1. in \cite{JBHU}. \end{proof}

-On many occasions we will be dealing with sets in $\E$ that are not full-dimensional.
-When we refer to the dual cones of such sets, the domain over which the dual cone is defined matters.
-Let $F \subset \E$.
+Our results can be established in a coordinate-free way by keeping the operations on sets in the primal space and the dual space separate\footnote{ Let $F \subset \E$.
 Then we may consider the dual cone of $F$ with respect to any Euclidean space $L$ such that $\lspan(F) \subseteq L \subseteq \E$.
-We denote by $F|_{L}^*$ the dual cone of $F$ in $\E^*/L^{\perp}$; i.e.,
+We could denote by $F|_{L}^*$ the dual cone of $F$ in $\E^*/L^{\perp}$; i.e.,

-Next, we define the projection map in the dual space.
+Next, we would define the projection map in the dual space.
 For $C \subseteq \E^*$,

-where $[v]$ is the equivalence class of $v \in \E^*$ with respect to $L^{\perp}$.
-In $\E^*=\R^n$ this represents the orthogonal projection of $C$ onto the linear subspace $L$.
-Using Proposition \ref{prop:NormalIntersection}, we can easily derive